EPSEF - Eastern Panhandle

 • Lemelson Early Inventor Prize ($100)

-First place winners in each catetory have the honor of contiuing their science fair journey by applying to compete in the Thermo Fisher Scientific Junior Innovators Challenge.
+In addition to competing in WVSEF, first place winners have the honor of contiuing their science fair journey by applying to compete in the Thermo Fisher Scientific Junior Innovators Challenge.
 From the enrants, the Top 300 will be selected and receive a prize of $150.
 The Top 30 finaliststs will compete for more than $100,000 in prizes, including a top price of $25,000 and scholarships for STEM summer camps.
 Additionally, each of the finalists' schools will receive $1,000.

 Judges and Volunteers

 The Science Fair can only be made possible with a small army of volunteers.
-If you or someone you know is interested in volunteering to help with the Science Fair, please complete the Judge and Volunteer Registration Form online.
+If you or someone you know is interested in volunteering to help with EPSEF, please complete the Judge and Volunteer Registration Form online.
 Thank you!

 WVSEF

-First place winners from each category will be eligible to compete in the 2023 West Virginia Science and Engineering Fair in Charleston on Monday, March 6, 2023.
+First place winners from each category will be eligible to compete in the 2024 West Virginia Science and Engineering Fair at the Charleston Coliseum on Monday, March 4, 2024.

 Additional Info